pydio/cells-sdk-go/docs/OpenApiForCells.md

 ### Front end in Pydio Cells v1.0.0

 - To check how we generate PHP and javascript clients, see  [cells-front/core/generate-api.sh](https://github.com/pydio/cells-front/blob/master/core/generate-api.sh)
-- As the time of writing, the JWT is entirely managed in the PHP (this will change soon, as we plan to get read of the PHP)
+- As the time of writing, the JWT is entirely managed in the PHP (this will change soon, as we plan to get rid of the PHP)
 - About integration, refer to [gui.ajax/res/js/core/http/restClient.es6](https://github.com/pydio/cells-front/blob/master/gui.ajax/res/js/core/http/restClient.es6)